 Blocking mats (foam floor tiles or children’s play mats), rust-proof pins (T-pins or blocking pins; blocking wires give straight edges on shawls without a pin every inch), spray bottle, tape measure for checking dimensions against the schematic while pinning.

 A clean carpeted floor with a towel works too if you don’t have mats.
+The bed (with a towel over the comforter) works for one-time blocking but ties up the bed for a day.
+A spare room is ideal.

 FAQ